ioccc-src/winner/faq.md

 <div id="explain_IOCCC">
-### Q: I do not understand the IOCCC, can you explain it to me?
+### Q 11.6: I do not understand the IOCCC, can you explain it to me?
 </div>

 The IOCCC stands for the International Obfuscated C Code Contest.